Aditya-dom/itsforher/Libmanage/readme.md

 # Library Management Web Application

+### Overview

+The Library Management Web Application is a Java-based project that provides a comprehensive solution for managing book inventories in a library setting.
+The application incorporates various technologies such as Java, Spring Boot, Hibernate, and Spring Security to create a robust and secure system.

 ## - Technologies Used:
       * Java: Core language for application development.
       * Swing: For the desktop application part.